 Bluetooth Asset Tracking Software And Mobile Application

-In order to implement bluetooth asset tracking you need an asset tracking software that receives data from the bluetooth tags and sensors, processes this information and produces human-readable results for your review.
-The results may include a map of the current asset locations, history of the assets movement, a log of the employees who were handling an asset, a log of the equipment conditions, etc.
+In order to implement bluetooth asset tracking you need an asset tracking software that receives data from the BLE beacon tags and sensors, processes this information and produces human-readable results for your review.
+The results may include a map of the assets locations, history of the assets movement, a log of the employees who were handling an asset, a log of the equipment conditions, etc.

-An asset tracking software should also include a mobile application, that will allow a smartphone to work as a bluetooth gateway, transferring asset data to the cloud.
+An asset tracking software should also include a mobile application that will allow a smartphone to work as a bluetooth gateway, transferring assets data to the cloud.

 Depending on your exact needs, additional functionality and reports can be added to the software package.

 Some vendors offer a bluetooth platform that includes bluetooth asset tracking software, mobile application and bluetooth hardware working together.
-These asset tracking platforms are designed for the specific asset tracking purpose / scenario (e.g. asset tracking with the bluetooth tags and fixed bluetooth receivers, asset tracking with the bluetooth tags and a mobile application, monitoring equipment conditions with the BLE sensors, etc.).
-However, you do not necessarily need to purchase both bluetooth hardware and bluetooth asset tracking software from the same vendor.
-Well defined bluetooth protocol and profiles allow asset tracking software vendors to integrate their software with the bluetooth devices from the different vendors.
+These assets management platforms are designed for the specific scenario - for example asset tracking with the BLE beacon tags and fixed bluetooth receivers, asset tracking with the BLE beacon tags and a mobile application, monitoring equipment conditions with the BLE sensors, etc. However, you do not necessarily need to purchase both bluetooth hardware and bluetooth asset tracking software from the same vendor.
+Well defined bluetooth protocol and profiles allow asset management software vendors to integrate their software with the bluetooth devices from the different providers.

-Just like with the other asset tracking technologies, it is always a good idea to check with the asset tracking software vendor what bluetooth hardware is supported.
+Just like with the other asset tracking technologies, it is always a good idea to check with the software vendor which BLE hardware is supported.